 The earlier statistical imputation methods have historically been widely used for handling missing data.
 Those methods substitute the missing values with the statistics (e.g., zero value, mean value, and last observed value~\cite{amiri2016missing}) or simple statistical models, including ARIMA~\cite{bartholomew1971time}, ARFIMA~\cite{hamzaccebi2008improving}, and SARIMA~\cite{hamzaccebi2008improving}.
 Furthermore, machine learning techniques like regression, K-nearest neighbor, matrix factorization, etc., have gained prominence in the literature for addressing missing values in multivariate time series.
 Key implementations of these approaches include KNNI~\cite{altman1992introduction}, TIDER~\cite{liu2022multivariate}, MICE~\cite{vanbuuren2011mice}, etc. While statistical and machine learning imputation methods are simple and efficient, they fall short in capturing the intricate temporal relationships and complex variation patterns inherent in time series data, resulting in limited performance.

-More recently, deep learning imputation methods have shown great modeling ability in missing data imputation.
-These methods exploit powerful deep learning models like Transformers, Variational AutoEncoders (VAEs), Generative Adversarial Networks (GANs), and diffusion models to capture the intrinsic properties and potentially complex dynamics of time series.
-In this way, deep learning imputation methods can learn the true underlying data distribution from the observed data, so as to predict more reliable and reasonable values for the missing components.
-We note that there are several related surveys \cite{khayati2020mind,fang2020time} that primarily focus on statistical and machine learning imputation methods, but they offer only limited consideration of deep learning imputation methods.
-Considering that multivariate time series imputation is a crucial \textit{data preprocessing} step for subsequent time series analysis, a thorough and systematic survey on deep multivariate time series imputation methods would significantly contribute to the advancement of the time series community.
+More recently, deep learning-based imputation methods have demonstrated strong modelling capabilities for handling missing data.
+These approaches leverage advanced architectures such as Transformers, Variational Autoencoders (VAEs), Generative Adversarial Networks (GANs), diffusion models, Pre-trained Foundation Models (PFMs), and Large Language Models (LLMs) to capture the underlying structures and complex temporal dynamics of time series data.
+By learning the true data distribution from observed values, deep learning imputation methods can generate more reliable and contextually appropriate estimates for missing components.
+While several surveys exist on imputation techniques~\cite{khayati2020mind,fang2020time}, they primarily focus on statistical and traditional machine learning approaches, offering limited discussion on deep learning-based methods.
+Given that multivariate time series imputation is a critical \textit{data preprocessing} step for downstream time series analysis, a comprehensive and systematic survey on deep learning-driven imputation methods would provide valuable insights and contribute significantly to the research community.